Social Media Audit: How to Perform the Perfect Social Media Analysis with Swat.io

 Every social media marketer should regularly take a close look at the status quo of their social media activities.
 With a social media audit, you get an up-to-date overview of what works and what doesn’t.
 Besides, you can use this overview to optimize your strategy across different channels.
-Swat.io helps you to do this.
+A social media management tool like Swat.io helps you to do this.

-In this article we discuss what you need to know about the term social media audit and how you can profit most from it with the help of Swat.io.
+In this article we discuss what you need to know about the term social media audit and how you can perform your analysis in the best way possible.

 What is a social media audit and why is it so important?